-“Technology still obliges us to spend many hours in front of the computer, while we would like to spend them with the sick – said Prof. Cecconi – .
-At this moment, the development of data science will allow us to experience in a smarter and more effective way the relationship with the machines, banally dictate to the computer and not spend hours writing.
+In this way the physician will have more and more the possibility to “be in contact with the patient, instead of interfacing with machines, data and numbers”.
+“Technology still obliges us to spend many hours in front of the computer, while we would also like to spend them with the patients – said Cecconi – .
+The development of the data science, at this time, will allow to experience a smarter and more effective relationship with the machines, simply to dictate the computer and not spend hours writing.

 “All the ‘tele-health’ and video technology is not yet used much in intensive care, but several countries in the world have started to experience, for example, augmented reality – explained Prof. Cecconi – through software that can virtually ‘report’ the patient, who often stays in hospital for many weeks, within the walls of his house.
 Or even to discover the ward in which he is hospitalized.
 Moreover, often patients are literally stuck in bed for a long time, perhaps they wake up from the coma disoriented: this can soothe them and make them aware”.

 Finally, for intensive care workers it is important to be able to maintain a relationship with the patients: “we would like to remain in contact with the patients even when they have been released from the intensive care unit”.
 In this context, follow up clinics are being tested, also thanks to video technologies.

 Big data and machine learning: ability to query and interpret data